-The only ways to make money with Google is the Google Adsense program, Google helpouts, and other great ways trusted by people like the YouTube monetization.
-But, you should never listen to scammers who talk about building thousands of web pages, and make you thousands of dollars with Google.
+The only ways to make money with Google is the Google Adsense program, and other great ways trusted by people like the YouTube monetization.
+But, you should never listen to scammers who talk about building thousands of web pages and make you thousands of dollars with Google.

-What really helped these scammers continue their bad job is that ClickBank still host their sales pages and list their fraud programs, I’m really surprised that even the same scammer runs two different “products” on ClickBank.
-Who knows if he or she own hundreds of other programs listed there.
+What really helped these scammers continue their bad job is that ClickBank still hosts their sales pages and list their fraud programs, I’m really surprised that even the same scammer runs two different “products” on ClickBank.
+Who knows if he or she owns hundreds of other programs listed there.